By using this site, you agree to the Privacy Policy and Terms of Use.

 Establishment and Function Of Human Rights Court Under Section 30

 The State Government can set up a Human Rights Court in every district.
 It must obtain the concurrence of the Chief Justice of the High Court before doing so.
 This is done through an official notification.
 These courts are designated from existing Sessions Courts.
-Their purpose is to provide speedy trials for offenses related to human rights violations.
+Their purpose is to provide speedy trials for offences related to human rights violations.

 However, this rule does not apply in all cases.
 If a Sessions Court is already functioning as a Special Court under any other law, the State cannot designate it again as a Human Rights Court.
 Likewise, if another Special Court is already formed under any current law for the same offense, then the provision under Section 30 does not apply.